YoussefWaelMohamedLotfy/Brite-Task/README.md

 Keycloak was chosen over building a custom authentication solution due to its comprehensive features, robust security compliance, and reduced development overhead.
 Building a secure and feature-rich authentication and authorization system from scratch is a complex and time-consuming endeavor, fraught with potential security vulnerabilities.
 Keycloak, as an open-source Identity and Access Management (IAM) solution, provides out-of-the-box support for industry standards like OAuth 2.0, OpenID Connect, and SAML 2.0, along with features like multi-factor authentication, user federation, single sign-on (SSO), Multi-Tenants by design and fine-grained access control.
 This ensures high security compliance and allows developers to focus on core business logic rather than reinventing the wheel for security.

+### Why use ProblemDetails over custom error responses?

+Preferring ProblemDetails over custom response bodies aligns with best practices for API design, especially in a modern application.
+It leverages a well-defined standard, promoting consistency and easier consumption for clients, while still providing the flexibility needed to convey application-specific error information.
+Leveraging the built-in support for ProblemDetails in ASP.NET Core (ValidationProblemDetails, ProblemDetailsFactory) makes this even more straightforward.

 ## Running the Solution with Aspire

 ### Prerequisites